FoE-Info/FoE-Info-Docs/README.md

 Are you a leader of a Diamond Guild, and need to track member participation and resources
 - Battleground: shows member performance
-- Expedition
+- Expedition stats
 - GVG siege costs / sector power
 - Check city stats for potential new guild members (Att/Def %, Guild goods/power)
-- Treasury
+- Treasury status and donation logs

 **this tool DOES NOT automate any game action**

-we've been using and developing this tool for around 2 years.
+unlike similar tools, FoE-Info respects your privacy
+- doesnt need any login
+- doesnt send any requests to inno servers
+- doesnt send data elsewhere (no cookies or tracking)
+- doesnt intefere with the game (which otherwise could be detected)

 easily copy info, so you can paste into your own docs.

-ask, if you want to post data to your guild's discord or Google Sheet
+*coming soon* post data direct to discord or Google Sheet

-## How to Use FoE-Info

-See [here](https://github.com/FoE-Info/FoE-Info.github.io/wiki/How-to-start-using-FoE-Info) for instructions on using FoE-Info

-We use and recommend [Brave](https://brave.com/foe910) browser for playing FoE
+We use and recommend [Brave](https://brave.com/foe988) browser for playing FoE

+we've been using and developing this tool for around 2 years. we innovate, not imitate.

 ## Support

-Please visit our discord [server](https://discord.gg/9Mgn6UR) if you have questions, problems or feature requests.
+need help, or got a request ? please visit our [discord](https://discord.gg/9Mgn6UR).
 We sometimes do email too: foegameinfo@gmail.com

+If you like FoE-Info, why not [Donate](https://paypal.me/pools/c/8rhGhGLUCc) some coffee !